b-state/hdm-react-lecture/README.md

 ### Modal
 1. Create the components and import them into the foodList.
 2. Create states inside foodList to store the open/close status and the clickedItem for the modal.
-3. Implement a function to set the allFoods object to the selectd category (slice the array)
+3. Implement a function to set the allFoods object to the selected category (slice the array)
 4. Add a function to set openModal to true/false
 5. Add the two functions you just created to the foodItem attributes so that you can call them inside foodItem
 6. Call the functions with `onClick` inside the foodItem